simon's top 5 tips for starting your art business

 My business partner and friend John-Paul once quoted a Chinese proverb to me that rings true in much of how I run Wraptious: "The best time to plant a tree was 20 years ago.
 The second best time is now."

 Just get out there.
 You won't learn or grow much if you keep your wall up.
 Be brave and let your art, and you, loose into the world.
-Find out what works and what doesn't - listen to feedback.
-Approach shops.
+Find out what works and what doesn't - listen to feedback (and why not try our bespoke printing service - designed so that artists can trial their designs on multiple products!)
+Approach shops too.
 Write to magazines.
 Have conversations on social media.
 Set up an open studio.
 Visit galleries.
 Sell at local markets.
 Attend seminars.
 Enter competitions.
 JFDI!

 Ultimately, be honest with yourself about who you are and what you want to achieve.
 Then go out and find the courage to grab every opportunity!